acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 ## Conclusion

 While this dataset may not be perfect, I believe it is a good start at exploring some potential contributing factors for attendance numbers across the league.
 In a future blog post I will discuss some of the potential findings in the data along with key graphics to display some of the relationships that may exist with the variables that I have chosed to look at.
 If you truly enjoyed this topic I encourage you to try some on your own, and update and change the dataset to perform your own exploration of baseball or any topic of your choice!
+Below is the link to my full repo if you would like to look at my full project!

+<a href="https://github.com/acooney613/stat386-mlb_attendance/tree/main"> FULL REPO</a>